DreamLayer

 Focus mode

-set_focus(minutes) — default 25 by voice ("Hey Oracle, focus mode") — turns the interruptions down while capture keeps running.
+set_focus(minutes) — default 25 by voice ("Hey Juno, focus mode") — turns the interruptions down while capture keeps running.
 That second half is the difference from Incognito, which pauses capture itself.

 Held while Focus is active: anticipation cards, live caption display, message pop-ups, fact-check cards, delivery reads, answer-ahead, commitment-capture confirmations, and normal harks.
 Still running underneath: the ledger, the user model, commitment tracking, and recall on demand.
 Still allowed through: urgent watch-outs, and anything you explicitly ask for.